tripitakit/embl-ebi-rest/README.md

 http://www.ebi.ac.uk/Tools/dbfetch/dbfetch/dbfetch.databases

 ## Contributing
 Any help, contribution, collaboration is highly appreciated!
-I've so much to learn ...
+There's so much to learn.

 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).